-In 2014-2015, faculty surveyed through the Community Based Learning Inventory (CBLI) cited 486 different partners, a 10% increase from last year.
+In 2014-2015, faculty surveyed for the Community Based Learning Inventory (CBLI) cited 486 different partners in the Community-Based Learning Inventory, a 10% increase from last year.
 While these numbers are impressive, OCE's goal is to understand the impact that such partnerships have on the community.
 Future reports will illustrate the many ways community organizations are partnering with IUPUI through curricular and co-curricular programs, research, outreach, and scholarship.
 The OCE is able to assist with identifying partners as well as faculty from other disciplines who are partnering with the same organizations.

-Figure 1.7 identifies the type of community partners (e.g., education, government, non-profit, for-profit) and Table 1.6 illustrates the most frequently cited community partners from within the IU School of Dentistry.
+Figure 1.7 identifies the type of community partners (e.g., education, government, non-profit, for-profit) and Table 1.6 illustrates the most frequently cited community partners from within the IU School of Nursing.
 Please contact our office if you are interested in knowing how others at IUPUI are working with these partners.